 The Naval Surface Warfare Center, Carderock Division, has developed an airdropped automated, floating fuel station that includes a central fuel tank and multiple fueling stations.
 The buoy uses a ballast tank and an intake/outtake pump for maintaining the fueling station at a safe docking level.
 The floating fuel station and autonomous vessels communicate with each other to determine when to refuel, extending the range of the vessels.

 - Easy Docking: Sensors maintain the fueling station at a predetermined freeboard or vertical height with respect to the surrounding water

 - Efficient Fleet Management: Manned or unmanned water vessels communicate with the fueling station on when to fuel

-- Portable: Buoy can be deployed from a ship or dropped from a plane in any marine location
+- Portable: Buoy can be deployed from a ship or dropped from an aircraft in any marine location

 - Potential for collaboration with Navy engineers